The Laws of Attraction in Relationships

 But what about the other person’s decisions, you might wonder.
 Don’t they get a say about what’s going to happen too?

 Of course they do.
 But you have more influence than you think.
-In fact, you hold the key to how your date, boyfriend or husband will respond to you.
+In fact, you hold the key to how your husband or boyfriend will respond to you.

 1. Find your complaint.

 Every unhappy wife or single woman I’ve ever worked with has a complaint about men (i.e, they just want sex, there aren’t any good ones, they don’t want a relationship) or her man specifically (i.e., he’s controlling, narcissistic or preoccupied).